Crawl Space Encapsulation Charlotte, North Carolina

 The job of the crawl space vapor barrier is to slow or even prevent the evaporation of ground moisture into the crawl space.
 This, combined with a full waterproofing system, can completely eliminate any moisture or water problems in a crawl space.
 No more rot, rust, odors, insects, or pests!

 By stopping air movements from the ground, you are doing a better job controlling the temperature of the living space above.
 This can result in more comfortable living conditions and lower energy bills each month.

 Additionally, vapor barriers used for crawl space encapsulation can block a lot of the movement from harmful gases like Radon from the soil.

 About The Fresh Air Companies

-If you are looking for stellar crawl space encapsulation, The Fresh Air Companies’ experts certainly fit the bill.
+If you are looking for stellar crawl space encapsulation in Charlotte, The Fresh Air Companies’ experts certainly fit the bill.
 We devote as much as time as is necessary to complete crawl space encapsulation in your Charlotte, North Carolina home.
 Just be sure to call us for your free estimate.
 Our expert team is eager to help you as they have with their clients since being in business.
 Contact us soon!

-Fresh Air Technologies has been helping Charlotte area homeowners solve their Charlotte crawl space issues for over 16 years.
 Jay Lanzy, Principal Owner of FATech, was trained as an Environmental Geologist with over 20 years of environmental consulting experience.
 Every crawl space encapsulation project is carefully planned with written protocols prepared for every job.
 The health and safety of the homes’ occupants are of utmost importance to us.